jharris4/html-webpack-tags-plugin/README.V1.md

 </head>
 ```

-Note that the second link's href was not prefixed with the webpack `publicPath` because `csAsset.asset` was set to `false`.
+Note that the second cssAsset's href was not prefixed with the webpack `publicPath` because `csAsset.asset` was set to `false`.

 _____